notexactlyawe/cameronmacleod.com/content/pages/cv.md

 [Implementing a Sound Identifier in Python](https://www.youtube.com/watch?v=LZ7THTB88AE)

-Undertaken a variety of other projects in my spare time to learn new concepts, languages and frameworks.
+I have undertaken a variety of other projects in my spare time to learn new concepts, languages and frameworks.
 A list of the non-trivial ones can be found on my [GitHub](https://github.com/notexactlyawe).
-These include generating ASCII art from images, exploring genetic algorithms and automated lesson generation.
+These include power gloves, Android Bluetooth apps, exploring genetic algorithms and automated music generation.

 Education